 Between the desktop and mobile version of the site, we made more than $8,000 in referral sales from that one link.

 The amount may seem trivial to you, but to me, it sparked a minor epiphany.
 This and similar experiences in ecommerce link building have taught me some valuable lessons about the foundations of building great links.
-If you want to build links that make money directly, here’s what I recommend.
+If you want to make money directly I recommend to lean more about indices trading in France.

 If an extra backlink to your site did absolutely nothing for your rankings, how would you change your approach to link building?
-Hopefully, you’d focus only on links that actually drive traffic and convert.
+Hopefully, you’d focus only on links that actually drive traffic and convert, this by using services from companies like the rank way.
 You’d put more time into relationships and partnerships and link-worthy content.
 This requires a mentality shift of large proportions for some, but if you make the transition (and have solid on-page skills), you’ll make money and get your rankings too.
+Try also using a URL shortener like the ones at Bitly to help you grow and protect your brand.
+Remember short links, may give big results!!!

 My favorite links are those that the competition can’t replicate.
 And many of these are only available for a set window of time; sometimes hours or even minutes.
 If I had waited an extra day to make the link request mentioned earlier, the probability of successful placement would have dropped dramatically (and the ability to generate revenue would have dropped even more).